oohlaf/python-whirlpool/README.md

 This module is tested using Python 2.7, PyPy, and Python 3.3 and up.

-You can run the test suite using
+You can run the test suite using:

     python setup.py test